 Kikuyu grass is mostly known for its abrasive nature, so if you want to have a neat, good looking lawn, you have to maintain it regularly.
 That includes weekly mowing.
 Keep in mind that the parts under the sunlight grow a lot faster than the ones that are in the shade.

 Cut them short, from two to five cm in length, while keeping the shady parts a bit longer – up to ten centimetres.
 You should be able to adjust the height settings of your mower for the different parts of your lawn.

 How to fertilize your Kikuyu lawn

 Kikuyu is a fast, stubborn grower even without any fertilisers.
-Still, if you want to walk the extra mile, go for a slow-release fertiliser with high levels of nitrogen and phosphorus.
-Apply it once in early Spring and after that in the first weeks of Autumn.
+Still, if you want to walk the extra mile, go for a slow-release lawn feeding product with high levels of nitrogen and phosphorus.
+Apply the fertiliser once in early Spring and after that in the first weeks of Autumn.

 Most of the problems of Kikuyu grass could be also considered as strengths.
 Being a strong, overpowering grass is good, as it will prevent weed growth, but it also makes it difficult to plant anything else as it will immediately suffocate every foreign sign of life.

 Still, if there are some bald patches in your lawn, weeds will take the first chance to grab onto them.
 The density and strong character of this grass, though, cannot prevent potential pest infestations.
 Lawn grubs and worms are the most popular pests that usually infest Kikuyu grass lawns.